-Research gives you free access to databases like HeritageQuest, a genealogy and history website, and thousands of newspapers, magazines and journals, health and wellness sites, language and literature sites (try NoveList Plus, a site that uses a favorite author or title to help you locate other authors and titles of interest), and several other databases.
+Research gives you free access to databases and thousands of newspapers, magazines and journals, health and wellness sites, language and literature sites (try NoveList Plus, a site that uses a favorite author or title to help you locate other authors and titles of interest), and several other databases.
 You may need your library card to use some of these databases.

 The download audiobooks OverDrive box is a clickable link to SALON (Southern Adirondack Library ON-demand) that lets you download free digital versions of many books to your computer.
 You can listen to them from your computer or they can be transferred to many portable listening devices.
 There is a list of supported devices on the site.
 See the help files or contact the Pember Library if you have questions on this.
 A brochure is available at the library desk.

 We have recently added e-books that can be downloaded to your computer.
 An e-book is a digital, onscreen version of a published physical book.
 The format of the title is text-based, and some eBooks are interactive, with sound and hyperlinks.
 The Kindle will soon be compatible with this collection.

 Other Local Libraries is a link to SALS Member Library Information.

 Your Account lets you request and renew materials, see what you have checked out and when your items are due, check on fines and fees on your account, look at your reading history (if you have chosen that option, ask at the desk for info), and create and save catalog searches.